What is Career Success?

 That doesn’t mean you need to leave your job now.
 What you need to do is to keep your job and start articulating a career plan right now.
 Spend some time at the weekend to figure out what you like about this job and what you don’t like.
 And then take one action step, right away, like setting a target to shift to career success within 2 years.
 Writing down a deadline may be the first step you can take to make a changeover.
 The changeover is hard.
 But if you think from the perspective of growth, it would become significantly easier.

 Make an assessment of yourself.

 The truth is, you’re not good at everything.
 No one can be.
 But you may not know what you’re good at and what you’re not good at.
 Begin a one-page analysis.
 Take a blank sheet of paper and fold it into four parts.
 On the top left part, write STRENGTHS.
 On the bottom, on the left side, write WEAKNESSES.
 On the top right, write OPPORTUNITIES and on the bottom right, write THREATS.
 When a company assesses its environment, it scans it by using this.

 Image source: pixabay.com

 analysis.
 It’s called SWOT analysis.
 If you are on the brink of a shifting career journey, doing a SWOT analysis would help immensely.
 Take an hour or so and sit in a room where you won’t be disturbed.
 Begin ruminating.

 Don’t be afraid to make mistakes.

 You can say you’re starting out a part-time venture to understand whether it can be a full-time gig or not.
-If you would like to go in sales and currently in an administrative job, begin to enroll yourself in some multi-level-marketing and see for yourself how good you’re in sales and whether you can make a full-time career success doing that.
+If you would like to go in sales and are currently in an administrative job, begin to enroll yourself in some multi-level marketing and see for yourself how good you’re in sales and whether you can make a full-time career success doing that.
 If not, drop that and figure out something else.
-But if you’re too bogged down with prevention; meaning preventing yourself from making mistakes, it would be difficult for you to learn new skills and to make a successful career-changeover.
+But if you’re too bogged down with prevention; meaning preventing yourself from making mistakes, it would be difficult for you to learn new skills and to make a successful career changeover.